Sangarshanan/mit6.824/docs/glossary.md

 **Serializability is a guarantee about transactions whereas Linearizability is the ability to re-arrange those transactions in a sequential fashion**

+All this means that a distributed system with multiple replicas will act and behave like a single system which is great and is also kinda what we mean by **strong consistency** so a system that is Linearizable will be consistent

 [Link](https://accelazh.github.io/storage/Linearizability-Vs-Serializability-And-Distributed-Transactions-Copy)